 Kline’s July 2017 edition of the Base Stock Production and Re-refining Cash Margins Index, which characterizes recent cash margin contributions in the U.S. base oil market, indicates market turbulence since 3rd Quarter 2016.
-View July’s 2017 chart demonstrating direct cash margins on conventional and re-refined Group II base stock production on the U.S. Gulf Coast.

 The Index estimates cash margin contributions associated with U.S. Group II base stock production.
 It simulates EBITDA before the deduction of corporate SG&A expenses for typical VGO-based virgin base stock plants and RFO-based re-refineries.
-A more detailed description of the Margin Index can be found in the January 2014 release.

 “Since the publication of the last Margin Index, Kline has been addressing certain structural changes in the world base oil market, which have necessitated adjustments to the economic model underlying the index,” noted Ian Moncrieff, Vice President of Kline’s Energy Practice.
 “These changes address the progressive increase in the proportion of spot trade in the market mix, as structural length in the market continues, as well as the widening gap between posted prices and actual sales through contract, index-linked, and spot channels.
 The Index incorporates an estimate of the relative volumes of base oil sold via these channels and simulates the weighted average discounts of the trade mix relative to postings.”